adicodes-dev/netflix-clone-react/README.md

 # Netflix Clone using React.

 A Netflix clone built using React.
-It fetches the data from TMDB [The Movie Database](https://www.themoviedb.org/) API.
+It fetches the data from [The Movie Database](https://www.themoviedb.org/)(TMDB) API.

 ## Have A Look
 ![Screenshot from 2021-06-13 21-40-55](https://user-images.githubusercontent.com/83898837/121815138-809d0e00-cc92-11eb-9d4c-422338a2a32d.png)